Get In Touch

 Inbuilt Complex Settings

 Worse so, there are a bewilderingly large number of configuration choices in contemporary WordPress themes, including settings for the sidebar, widgets, and headers.
+These options can make WordPress so hard to manage, especially for those unfamiliar with such technicalities.

 See Also: Selecting a WordPress Development Team